mutagen-io/mutagen/doc/ignores.md

 additional ignore groups (e.g. for Python object code files, `node_modules` directories, etc.) will be coming in future versions.

+Ignore groups are processed before both global and per-session ignores, so they can be extended or cancelled out by global and per-session ignores.

 ### VCS